micronaut-projects/micronaut-examples/petstore/README.md

 docker-compose up
 ```

 Wait till all the applications register with consul.
+You may seen some errors during applications startup like `ERROR i.m.d.registration.AutoRegistration - Error reporting passing
+state to Consul: Internal Server Error`.
+They happen some time and they depend on the computer you're running docker-compose.
+They
+are due to the high CPU usage because a lot of containers are starting at the same time.
+The applications will try to register
+itself in Consul automatically after a moment and everything will work as expected.

 ## Open Petstore